 Students develop strong communication and critical-thinking skills, while using scientific method to formulate and test hypotheses, and gather and analyze data.
 The program also draws on insights from biological and social sciences, as well as the humanities.

-ASU Online’s 120-hour Bachelor in Anthropology degree program includes courses such as:
+ASU Online’s 120-hour online Anthropology degree program includes courses such as:

 - Food and Culture